Why did you send a fire truck when I called for an ambulance for medical assistance?

 How do I become a volunteer with a fire department or rescue squad?

 There are 15 volunteer fire departments and rescue squads within Shenandoah County, all of which are looking for new volunteer members.
 Whether you want to be in the front lines fighting fire or in the back of an ambulance administering care to a patient, there is a spot for you.
-Just stop by or call any of the local departments.
-They’ll be happy to answer your questions.
+Just stop by or call Melissa Edmondson, Recruitment and Retention Officer.
+Sh’ll be happy to answer your questions.

 How can I get hired by your department?